 You have no political experience, so why are you running?

-You are right; I am not a career politician, which is why I will do what is right instead of what is politically convenient.
+You are right; I have no experience indebting a city, and I have no experience forcing my beliefs on others.
+I am not a career politician, which is why I will do what is right instead of what is politically convenient.
 After having spent some time in the federal government and after having spent some time in Seattle, I am more skilled than most at spotting waste, fraud, and abuse.
 I’d rather not be angry about the direction our city has taken, so I’m campaigning to prevent Seattle from becoming more inequitable, expensive, and congested.
-Also, I believe having a 34-year-old mayor would be a refreshing change, since I just might be better able to relate to the concerns of most Seattleites. (check out Seattle’s median age) While in office, I will act as if I have no plans to seek reelection because I do not want to become a career politician.
+Also, I believe having a 34-year-old mayor would be a refreshing change, since I just might be better able to relate to the concerns of most Seattleites (check out Seattle’s median age).
+While in office, I will act as if I have no plans to seek reelection because I do not want to become a career politician.
 After one term, I hope to return to the private sector.

 If I donate to your campaign and/or if I endorse you, what will I get in return?